 The Beginnings of Customer Experience

 The SAP C/4HANA Suite has become indispensable, and rightfully so!
 After all, it is a seamless integration of the Commerce Cloud, Marketing Cloud, Customer Data Cloud, Sales Cloud, Service Cloud and, as their most recent addition, the Qualtrics solution.
-SAP offers a complete cloud portfolio for Customer Experience (read more in the blog post C/4HANA in a Nutshell).
+SAP offers a complete cloud portfolio for Customer Experience.

 SAP Commerce in the cloud is not an entirely new approach.
 Three years ago, SAP started moving their fairly new e-commerce solution, Hybris, into their own cloud.
 Back then, they didn’t quite dare make the move to public cloud providers such as Amazon Web Services (AWS), MS Azure or Google Cloud Platform (GCP) but decided to use their own data centers, calling this “SAP Commerce Cloud on SAP Infrastructure”.
 This led to a number of implications, which should be resolved with the new “SAP Commerce Cloud in the Public Cloud”.

 Since the grand announcement of the Commerce Public Cloud at Sapphire Now in 2018, more than 250 customers worldwide have moved activities to the new SAP Commerce Cloud.
 While they previously worked on SAP infrastructure, they now rely on established cloud services and runtime environments such as MS Azure and Kubernetes.
 Some of the main sales arguments for SAP Commerce Cloud are:

 - Continuous upgrades

 - Dynatrace application performance management